-While Construction 3.1 is applicable also in the context of NIZK, where the condition regarding p holds vacuously (cf. Corollary 3.2), this construction does not preserve perfect completeness.
+While Construction 3.1 is applicable also in the context of NIZK, where the condition regarding p holds vacuously (cf. Corollary 3.2), this construction does not preserve perfect completeness (as claimed in Theorem 2, which we aim to establish here).
 Our aim here is to preserve perfect completeness, and this can be done by "transferring" the simulation attempt from the prover (who cannot be trusted to perform it at random) to the common reference string (which is uniformly distributed by definition).
-Specifically, we will establish Theorem 2, which presupposed that the failure probability function $p: S \to [0, 0.5]$ is efficiently computable.
-Actually, we assume, without loss of generality, that $p(x) < 2^{-|x|}$ for every $x \in \{0,1\}^$ (and not merely for $x \in S$).
+Relying on the hypothesis that p is efficiently computable, we assume, without loss of generality, that $p(x) < 2^{-|x|}$ for every $x \in \{0,1\}^$ (and not merely for $x \in S$).
 (Again, we assume, w.l.o.g., that the original prover never outputs the empty string λ).